Electric Vehicle Mold Risks and Remediation

 How Mold Takes Hold in Your Car

-⚠ Key Risk: When you turn on your car's HVAC system, it can actively circulate mold spores and mycotoxins throughout the cabin, delivering them directly to passengers with every breath.
-Children sitting in rear car seats are often closest to the floor and lower-level vents — the most mold-prone areas in the vehicle.
+When you turn on the climate system, it can circulate mold spores and mycotoxins throughout the cabin — delivering them to passengers with every breath.
+Children in rear car seats sit closest to the floor and the lower vents, which happen to be the most mold-prone areas in the vehicle.

 Why Children Are Significantly More Vulnerable